texstudio-org/texstudio/utilities/manual/source/background.md

 }
 ```

-The template itself is a javascript (see above) with some prefined
+The template itself is a javascript (see above) with some predefined
 variables which contain the whole table.
 The new table is just placed as
 replacement of the old one, using information from that variables.
 3
 variables are given: